Neophytos Rodinos: Education and conversion to Catholicism

 After Margounios' death in Venice in 1602, Rodinos converted to the Roman Catholic Church.
-In the period 1602-1607 he returned to Cyprus, where he set up a tutorial in a monastery, but he encountered opposition to this initiative and was forced to abandon it.
-In 1607 at the suggestion of the abbot of the monastery of Saint John the Theologian in Patmos, Nikephoros Chartophylax, he attended classes at the Pontifical Greek College of Saint Athanasius in Rome.
-He studied there Greek, Latin and Logic and graduated in 1610.
-At that period he had special relations with scholars Gabriel Severos, Georgios Korresios and Frangiskos Kokkos.
+In the period 1602–1607, he returned to Cyprus where he set up a tutoring center in a monastery, but he encountered opposition to this initiative and was forced to abandon it.
+In 1607, at the suggestion of Nikephoros Chartophylax, the abbot of the monastery of Saint John the Theologian in Patmos, he attended classes at the Pontifical Greek College of Saint Athanasius in Rome.
+There, he studied Greek, Latin, and Logic, and graduated in 1610.
+In this period, he had special relations with scholars Gabriel Severos, Georgios Korresios, and Frangiskos Kokkos.

-Rodinos converted to Catholicism most probably in the spring of 1607 in Venice.
-As with many Greeks who traveled to western Europe at this period a passive drift into the Catholic faith may be more accurate a description of their progress than a conscious conversion.
-He then enlisted in the Catholic Propaganda Fide.
-Rodinos then became a tireless worker for the Union of the Roman Catholic and the Orthodox Churches by the apparatus of the Congregatio de Propaganda Fide.
+Rodinos most likely converted to Catholicism in the spring of 1607 in Venice.
+As with many Greeks who traveled to western Europe in this period, a passive drift into the Catholic faith may be more accurate a description of his progress than a conscious conversion.
+He then enlisted in the Catholic congregation Propaganda Fide (now the Congregation for the Evangelization of Peoples).
+Rodinos became a tireless worker for the Union of the Roman Catholic and Orthodox churches by the apparatus of the Propaganda Fide.

-Rodinos then continued his philosophical and theological studies at the University of Salamanca, Spain (1610-1616).
-At the meantime he became a professor of classical Greek there.
-He wasn't the first Greek scholar to teach at Salamanca since Paranomaris did so some decades earlier.
-There he transcribed numerous Greek codices.
-He also attended courses at University of Coimbra, Portugal.
-He became also active in the Dauphiné region, France.
+From 1610 to 1616, Rodinos continued his philosophical and theological studies at the University of Salamanca, where he became a professor of classical Greek and transcribed numerous Greek codices.
+He was not the first Greek scholar to teach at Salamanca, since Paranomaris did so some decades earlier.
+He also attended courses at the University of Coimbra.
+He also became active in the Dauphiné region of France.